Welcome to Math 2001 Introduction to Discrete Mathematics

 Email: kstange at math colorado edu

-Phone: Please contact via email.
+Phone: Please contact via email or discord.

 Official Course Description